Seeking A Faith That Endures

 Hundreds of young adults passionate for Jesus have come to throw off their hindrances and get real with God.

-On Saturday 16th November a load of young people from across the Commission family of churches gathered for our 20s & 30s conference.
+On Saturday 16th November, a load of young people from across Commission churches gathered for an exciting day together at our 20s & 30s conference.
 The theme was 'Running the Race Well’, that we might ‘run with endurance the race that is set before us’ (Hebrews 12:1-2).

-Before the day there had been a prophetic picture of a tree, withstanding all the seasons of the year because its roots continually reached deeper underground to find life-giving water.
-Our hope for this generation is that we might become like this tree, daily digging deeper into God to live unhindered and fruitful for Jesus, not just now but in decades to come.
+The prophetic thrust of the event was a picture of a tree that could withstand all the seasons of the year, because its roots continually reached deeper underground to find life-giving water.
+As event organisers, our hope is that this 20s and 30s generation might be like this tree, daily digging deeper into God to live unhindered and fruitful lives for Christ, not just now but in decades to come.

-The programme consisted of two main sessions, with worship led by the team at Hope Church Winchester and talks from Chris Kimbangi and Guy & Heather Miller.
+The day’s programme included two main sessions, worship led by the Hope Church Winchester worship team and talks from Chris Kimbangi and Guy & Heather Miller.
 We also had a question and response panel, three seminars, a reflective workshop and a fantastic curry!
 This blog shares a few highlights from the day.

 In the book of Nehemiah he finds the city of Jerusalem and its walls in ruins.
 In many ways this was due to the unfaithfulness of Israel to follow God, and so Nehemiah goes about the work of restoring the ruins.